Air Fryer Recipe

 Chicken Croquettes

-Chicken croquettes are a delicious and healthier option when prepared in an air fryer, perfect for impressing friends and family.
+Chicken croquettes make a tasty, lighter bite when cooked in the air fryer, just the thing for sharing with friends and family.

 Ingredients